petaverse-cloud/pv-docs-site/docs/petority/4_devices/6_unbinding.md

 title: Unpairing a Device
 ---

-# Unpairing a Device in Wguuracy
+# Unpairing a Device in WAGGURACY
-Unpairing a device in Wagguracy is a straightforward process that allows you to unbind a device from your account.
+Unpairing a device in WAGGURACY is a straightforward process that allows you to unbind a device from your account.

 Here's a step-by-step guide on how to unpair a device:

 ![unbinding](/img/unbind/Unbind.jpg)

-1. Open the Wagguracy App:
+1. Open the WAGGURACY App:

-	Launch the Wagguracy app on your smartphone.
+	Launch the WAGGURACY app on your smartphone.
 2. Access the Device settings:

 	Tap **User** > **Device** > **PHAST 1 settings**